sohahere/custom_instruction_project/custom_instruction_project/README.md

 🚀 Custom Instruction Simulation (MULADD) — Python Style!

-Hey there! 👋 Welcome to one of the coolest and simplest compiler simulation projects you’ll ever see.
+Hey there! 👋 Welcome to one of the coolest and simplest compiler simulation projects ever.
 This one’s for beginners, made with love and logic.

 🧠 Goal: Simulate a custom instruction using Python — because why not make math smarter?